PURPOSE OF THIS POLICY

 The University will follow certain procedures in determining whether or not a Timely Warning will be issued.
 Once the initial report of a Clery crime has been received, the CSUPD will contact members of the University’s Public Safety Team to share known information about the crime and any ongoing threat to safety that may exist in connection with the crime.
 If two or more members of the Public Safety Team agree that a Timely Warning should be issued, then it will be issued immediately.
 In the event that CSUPD personnel are unable to contact two or more members of the Public Safety Team in a timely fashion, the Chief of the CSU Police Department, or an officer acting with the Chief’s authorization, may issue the Timely Warning.

-Students and employees are strongly encouraged to sign up for the University’s emergency text notification system, or RAVE, and to periodically check to make sure that their mobile number in the system is correct.
-In order to sign up or check your mobile number, go online to: http://safety.colostate.edu/rave.aspx.
-It only takes a few moments to sign up for RAVE alerts, and doing so may help save your life or the life of another.
+Students and employees are strongly encouraged to sign up for the University’s emergency text alert system, and to periodically check to make sure that their mobile number in the system is correct.
+In order to sign up or check your mobile number, go online to: http://safety.colostate.edu and click the link for text message alerts.
+It only takes a few moments to sign up for emergency alerts, and doing so may help save your life or the life of another.

 In all Timely Warnings, the University will follow procedures to assure that the names of crime victims are not publicly disclosed, including a review by members of the Public Safety Team of the content of the Timely Warning before it is issued to be sure that such names or other information from which a crime victim could reasonably be identified are omitted or redacted from the Timely Warning.

 An Emergency Notification issued by the University may satisfy the Timely Warning requirement provided that the Emergency Notification provides adequate follow-up information.